aanchal-fatwani/js-best-practices/README.md

 25. ### Avoid Overloading HTML and Use Templates Instead Use an HTML template and load it via Ajax instead of manipulating a document with innerHTML, which can cause flakiness, especially with certain browsers.
+This is because loading HTML via Ajax and manipulating the DOM directly with innerHTML can cause issues with performance, security, and browser compatibility.
+    Use HTML templates and load them via Ajax.
+This involves separating the HTML markup from the JavaScript code, so you can manipulate the data and content without affecting the structure of the document.

+    Templates can be created using various JavaScript libraries and frameworks such as Handlebars, Mustache, and React.
+These libraries allow you to write HTML-like syntax that can be rendered to the DOM at runtime.

+        // Define a template using Handlebars syntax var template = Handlebars.compile("<h1>{{title}}</h1><p>{{content}}</p>");

+        // Define some data to be inserted into the template var data = { title: "Hello World", content: "Lorem ipsum dolor sit amet." };

+        // Render the template to a DOM element var rendered = template(data);
+        document.getElementById("my-div").innerHTML = rendered;

+    Additionally, we should avoid the pitfalls of using innerHTML, which may lead to security vulnerabilities, cross-site scripting (XSS) attacks, and other issues.

     **[⬆ Back to Top](#table-of-contents)**

 26. ### Make use of JS libraries
     Use a JS library to develop web applications since the code would have fewer issues and reduce the number of bugs while maintaining the standards.
+    JavaScript libraries such as jQuery, React, and Vue are widely used in web application development as they provide pre-built code modules and functions that can be easily integrated into your application.
+This allows developers to focus on building the core functionality of their applications rather than worrying about low-level implementation details.

     **[⬆ Back to Top](#table-of-contents)**